Tag: Oil and gas

 Norway vs Neptune Energy Norge AS, February 2022, Court of Appeal, Case No LG-2021-8008 – UTV-2022-697

 The question in the case was whether a Norwegian company had received an arm’s length price when selling gas to a French company in the same group.
-Judgement of the Court of Appeal The Court of Appeal came to the conclusion that the agreed transfer price had not been at arm’s length and this meant a reduction in income for the Norwegian company.
+Judgment of the Court of Appeal The Court of Appeal came to the conclusion that the agreed transfer price had not been at arm’s length and this meant a reduction in income for the Norwegian company.
 The Appeal Board for Petroleum Tax’s decision was upheld.
 Click here for English translation.
-Click here for other translation LG-2021-8008-–-UTV-2022-697-ORG ...
+Click here for other translation ...
 Read more

-Greece vs "Marine Fuel Ltd", January 2022, Dispute Settlement Board, Case No 36/2022
+Greece vs "Marine Fuel Ltd", January 2022, Administrative Tribunal, Case No 36/2022

-Greece vs “Marine Fuel Ltd”, January 2022, Dispute Settlement Board, Case No 36/2022
+Greece vs “Marine Fuel Ltd”, January 2022, Administrative Tribunal, Case No 36/2022

 “Marine Fuel Ltd” was audited for FY 2015 and an assessment was issued by the tax authorities, where the taxable income had been increased due to a transfer pricing adjustment.
 The tax authorities had dismissed the CUP method chosen by the group and instead applied the transactional net margin method (TNMM).
 Not satisfied with the adjustment, a complaint was filed by “Marine Fuel Ltd” with the Dispute Settlement Board.
-Judgement of the Board The Board dismissed the complaint of “Marine Fuel Ltd” and upheld the assessment issued by the tax authorities.
+Judgment of the Board The Board dismissed the complaint of “Marine Fuel Ltd” and upheld the assessment issued by the tax authorities.
 Excerpts “As some separate transactions carried out between associated enterprises may need to be assessed as a single transaction in order to determine whether the arm’s length principle is respected, other transactions between these enterprises that were invoiced as a package may need to be assessed separately.
 A group may combine a package of transactions and set a price for a set of transactions, such as intangible assets for ...
 Read more

 Colombia vs Petroleum Exploration International Sucursal Colombia S.A., November 2021, The Administrative Court, Case No. 25000-23-37-000-2016-01988-01(24028)